hfp/libxs/README.md

 make PRECISION=2
 ```

-The default preference is to register both single and double-precision code in the cache, and therefore no space is saved (PRECISION=0), whereas PRECISION=1 is only registering single-precision code, and PRECISION=2 denotes the preference for double-precision.
-Please note that prototypes and implementations are still generated for both kinds of precisions however one kind of precision may be unreachable by the dispatch mechanism.
+The default preference is to generate and register both single and double-precision code, and therefore no space in the dispatch table is saved (PRECISION=0).
+Specifying PRECISION=1|2 is only generating and registering either single-precision or double-precision code.

 ## Generator driver
 In rare situations it might be useful to directly incorporate generated C code (with inline assembly regions).
 This is accomplished by invoking a driver program (with certain command line arguments).
 The driver program is built as part of LIBXS's build process (when requesting static code generation), but also available via a separate build target: